vt-digital-libraries-platform/dlp-ingest/readme.md

 * The `APPIMGROOTPATH` is a URL point to your Cloudfront URL which serves the static images.
 E.g. https://img.cloud.lib.vt.edu/iawa/.
 Note: The URL should end with a slash `/`.

+You can use two different methods to deploy VTDLP Services.
+The first method is using CloudFormation stack and the second method is using SAM CLI.

-### Deploy VTDLP 3toDDB Lambda function using CloudFormation stack
+### Deploy VTDLP S3toDDB Lambda function using CloudFormation stack
 #### Step 1: Launch CloudFormation stack
 [![Launch Stack](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/new?&templateURL=https://vtdlp-dev-cf.s3.amazonaws.com/b0465228d07da4f60d576e14bce8ba52.template)